AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 	package: 'NeuralNetwork'
 ```

-An activation function object has two main responsibilities, computing (i) the activation value and (ii) the transfer derivative.
+An activation function object has the responsibily of computing two things: (i) the activation value and (ii) the transfer derivative.
 This transfer derivative is an essential piece of the backpropagation learning algorithm.
-Implementation of the backpropagation is given in this chapter, while the theoretical background is given in Chapter 5.
+Implementation of the backpropagation is given in this chapter, while the theoretical background is covered in Chapter 5.

-We define the following two abstract methods:
+We define the following two abstract methods.
+The method `eval:` computes the activation value:
 ```Smalltalk
 ActivationFunction>>eval: z
 	^ self subclassResponsibility
 ```
-and
+and the method `derivative:` computes the transfer derivative:

 ```Smalltalk
 ActivationFunction>>derivative: output
 	^ self subclassResponsibility
 ```

+The two methods we have just defined are abtract methods, which means they are placeholder for subclasses of `ActivationFunction` to actually provide an adequate implementation of these methods.

 We can now define the two activation functions, each as being a subclass of `ActivationFunction`.
 The sigmoid function may be defined as: